 Requirements

-• A Cloud Server running Linux (any distribution).
+• A cloud server running Linux (any distribution).

 mysql -u root -p

-Create the test database:
+Create the test database with the following command:

 CREATE DATABASE phptest;

-Switch to the test database:
+Now switch to the test database:

 USE phptest;

-CREATE TABLE employees (id char(1), name varchar(40));
+CREATE TABLE employees (id INT, name VARCHAR(40));

-Add two employees to the table:
+Now add two employees to the table:

 INSERT INTO employees VALUES (1, "Alice");